paulbradshaw/MED7126/bigdata/readme.md

 ## Part 3: Adding the data to a project in Google BigQuery

+Now that you have the data in Google Cloud Storage, you can query it in [Google BigQuery](https://bigquery.cloud.google.com/welcome).

+You can upload data directly (as [detailed here](https://cloud.google.com/bigquery/quickstart-web-ui#load_data_into_a_table) but there's a 10MB limit on using the BigQuery UI.
+This is why we began in Cloud Storage and uploaded there first - but for smaller jobs you can avoid that.

+Your project from Google Cloud Storage should be visible in the left hand column, or you can create a new project within that column.

+Once created, hover over the project name and click the 'plus' icon to add data to that project.
+The main window will now display settings for you to do this.
+In *Location* choose *Google Cloud Storage* and then click *view files* to select the file you uploaded previously.

+In the *schema* area it's better to add them manually rather than use 'Automatically detect'.
+This also allows you to rename fields to be lower case and without spaces etc.

+When you've finished with the settings click **Create Table** and

 ## Part 4: Querying the data using SQL